Carboxylate: Synthesis

-RCOOH + NaOH -> RCOONa + H2O

 Resonance stabilization of the carboxylate ion

 Carboxylic acids easily dissociate into a carboxylate anion and a positively charged hydrogen ion (proton), much more readily than alcohols do (into an alkoxide ion and a proton), because the carboxylate ion is stabilized by resonance.
 The negative charge that is left after deprotonation of the carboxyl group is delocalized between the two electronegative oxygen atoms in a resonance structure.
 If the R group is an electron-withdrawing group (such as –CF3), the basicity of the carboxylate will be further weakened.

-This delocalization of the electron cloud means that both of the oxygen atoms are less strongly negatively charged; the positive proton is therefore less strongly attracted back to the carboxylate group once it has left; hence, the carboxylate ion is more stable and less basic as a result of resonance stabilization of the negative charge.
+This delocalization of the electron means that both of the oxygen atoms are less strongly negatively charged: the positive proton is therefore less strongly attracted back to the carboxylate group once it has left; hence, the carboxylate ion is more stable and less basic as a result of resonance stabilization of the negative charge.
 In contrast, an alkoxide ion, once formed, would have a strong negative charge localized on its lone oxygen atom, which would strongly attract any nearby protons (indeed, alkoxides are very strong bases).
 Because of resonance stabilization, carboxylic acids have much lower pKa values (and are therefore stronger acids) than alcohols.
 For example, the pKa value of acetic acid is 4.8, while ethanol has a pKa of 16.
 Hence acetic acid is a much stronger acid than ethanol.
-This in turn means that for equimolar solutions of a carboxylic acid and an alcohol, the carboxylic acid would have a much lower pH.
+This in turn means that for equimolar solutions of a carboxylic acid or an alcohol in water, the carboxylic acid would have a much lower pH.

 Reactions

+Alkyation

+Carboxylic acid salts with a hydrogen atom in the alpha position next to the carboxylate group can be converted to dianions with strong bases like lithium diisopropylamide.
+These react with alkyl halides to give derivatives:

 Nucleophilic substitution

 Carboxylate ions are good nucleophiles.
 They react with alkyl halides to form esters.
 The following reaction shows the reaction mechanism.

-The nucleophilicity of carboxylate ions are much weaker than that of hydroxide and alkoxide ions, but stronger than halide anions (in a polar aprotic solvent, though there are other effects such as solubility of the ion).
+The nucleophilicity of carboxylate ions is much weaker than that of hydroxide and alkoxide ions, but stronger than that of halide anions (in a polar aprotic solvent, though there are other effects such as solubility of the ion).